ChibuikeOnuba/AI-Engineer-Roadmap/README.md

 This project is based on the excellent [FastAPI Course by Bitfumes](https://www.youtube.com/watch?v=0sOvCWFmrtA).
 Special thanks to the creator for such a structured walkthrough.

 ---

-## 📌 Final Note

-Whether you're building your first API or refining your backend skills, this project is a great way to understand how modern APIs are built with Python.

-Ready to ship.
-Ready to scale.
-Ready to learn. ⚙️